-So focus instead (as you may already have been) on keeping your credit healthy by making on-time payments, keeping your total debt low and making other credit-strengthening moves.
+So focus instead (as you may already have been) on keeping your credit healthy by making on-time payments and keeping your total debt low.

 Market turbulence will come and go, so stick to your investing goals

 It’s almost a given that the markets will respond with some volatility to a major economic announcement.
-But don’t let that cause knee-jerk reactions on your part; any portfolio moves you make should still reflect the goals you have for your investments, your timeline to those goals and your risk tolerance, says Shapiro.
-If it’s time to check in on your portfolio in order to rebalance, then go ahead and do so—but keeping a constant watch simply in response to market news will only add to the stress.
+But don’t let that cause knee-jerk reactions on your part; any portfolio moves you make should still reflect the goals you have for your investments, your timeline to those goals and your risk tolerance, Shapiro says.
+If it’s time to check in on your portfolio in order to rebalance, then go ahead and do so — but keeping a constant watch simply in response to market news will only add to the stress.

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™, CFP® (with plaque design) and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.